Zorigt/Learn-Basics-of-NPM/learn-basics-of-npm.md

 cookie-parser   MISSING   1.0.1        1.3.4  cookie-parser
 morgan          MISSING   1.0.1        1.5.2  morgan
 ```
-Instead of installing each dependency and doing an update individually, you can just type `npm install` and NPM will take care of this tedious task automagically.
+Instead of installing each dependency and doing update individually, you can just type `npm install` and NPM will take care of this tedious task automagically.
 ```node
 npm install